-Project Elements Indicators Means of verification Important Assumptions dissemination of the use of appropriate intermediate technologies in forest harvesting in the Amazon regions covered by the project - 100 people (local/regional authorities, forest consultants, public officers) have had first-hand experience with the benefits of using intermediate technologies in harvesting. - 05 audio-visual materials. demonstration workshops. - Record of attendance to training modules.
-Report on promotion and dissemination Identification of Amazon Regional Governments in the strategy for the use of intermediate technologies by small forest industrialists.
+Project Elements Indicators Means of verification Important Assumptions Activity 2.2: Training, promotion and dissemination of the use of appropriate intermediate technologies in forest harvesting in the Amazon regions covered by the project 250 people have had first-hand experience with the advantages and benefits of the use of forest harvesting modules.
+100 people (local/regional authorities, forest consultants, public officers) have had first-hand experience with the benefits of using intermediate technologies in harvesting.
+05 audio-visual materials.
+Record of attendance to formal demonstration workshops.
+Record of attendance to training modules.
+Report on promotion and dissemination demonstration events.
+05 videos on dissemination of techniques for the use of harvesting modules.
+Identification of Amazon Regional Governments in the strategy for the use of intermediate technologies by small forest industrialists.
 Financial cooperation from regional governments.
-Activity 2.3: Prepare a forest harvesting manual (practical guidelines) based on appropriate intermediate technology modules - Manual document on practical guidelines for the use of appropriate intermediate technologies in forest harvesting. - 1,500 manuals distributed.
-Output 3: Technical assistance for the formulation and implementation of annual harvesting plans, business plans, monitoring, evaluation and validation - 14 harvesting plans formulated and under implementation. - 14 annual financial plans under implementation. - 03 types of technological packages for forest harvesting validated by 2005.
-Implementation reports on formulated harvesting plans.
-Implementation reports on formulated financial plans.
+Activity 2.3: Prepare a forest harvesting manual (practical guidelines) based on appropriate intermediate technology modules Manual document on practical guidelines for the use of appropriate intermediate technologies in forest harvesting. - 1,500 manuals distributed.
+Output 3: Technical assistance for the formulation and implementation of harvesting plans, annual financial plans (incomings - outgoings) and evaluation/validation of the use of intermediate technologies in forest harvesting 14 harvesting plans formulated and under implementation.
+14 annual financial plans under implementation.
+03 types of technological packages for forest harvesting validated by 2005.
+Reports on formulated harvesting plans.
+Reports on formulated financial plans.
 Technical documents on 03 validated technological packages for forest harvesting. - The effectiveness of three types of forest harvesting modules using appropriate intermediate technologies and reduced environmental impact has been demonstrated.
-Activity 3.1: Develop a business plan for each beneficiary on the basis of the yearly plan of operation for each concession area, considering the monitoring of both financial (including revolving fund) and forest management aspects - 14 business plans formulated to cover each of the beneficiaries - Business plan document Activity 3.2: Assist, advise and assess the beneficiaries regarding the annual harvesting plans for their forest concessions 14 harvesting plans formulated and under implementation.
+Activity 3.1: Assist and advise the beneficiaries regarding their harvesting plans 14 harvesting plans formulated and under implementation.
 Assistance to beneficiaries for the implementation of annual harvesting plans.
 Plans formulated.
 Monthly reports on the implementation of annual harvesting plans.
-Activity 3.3: Design a harvesting follow-up and evaluation mechanism for each beneficiary 14 beneficiaries supervised and evaluated in their harvesting activities.
+Activity 3.2: Design a harvesting follow-up and evaluation mechanism for each beneficiary 14 beneficiaries supervised and evaluated in their harvesting activities.
 Document on monitoring and evaluation mechanisms.
 Monitoring and evaluation reports.
 Technical validation documents.
 Beneficiaries' informal activities have been addressed.
-Activity 3.4: Design mechanisms for the monitoring of credit payment by beneficiaries to replenish the revolving fund 14 beneficiaries' annual financial plans (incomings and outgoings) for forest harvesting. - Financial plans The funds used for the acquisition of modules are fully recovered through beneficiaries' payments.
+Activity 3.3: Design mechanisms to recover funds used for the acquisition of harvesting modules 14 beneficiaries' annual financial plans (incomings and outgoings) for forest harvesting.